verrazzano/verrazzano/examples/multicluster/hello-helidon/README.md

    ```shell
    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl wait --for=condition=Ready pods --all -n hello-helidon --timeout=300s
    ```
-   **Note:** If you are returning the application to the managed cluster, then instead wait for application to be ready again on the managed cluster.
+   **Note:** If you are returning the application to the managed cluster, then instead, wait for the application to be ready again on the managed cluster.
    ```shell
    $ KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl wait --for=condition=Ready pods --all -n hello-helidon --timeout=300s
    ```

-You can now test the example application running in the cluster where you have now placed it.
+Now, you can test the example application running in the cluster where you have now placed it.

-To return the application back to the managed cluster named `managed1`, simply use the patch file provided for that purpose as the CHANGE_PLACEMENT_PATCH_FILE as shown below, then repeat the numbered steps above to complete the process.
+To return the application to the managed cluster named `managed1`, set the value of the CHANGE_PLACEMENT_PATCH_FILE environment variable to the patch file provided for that purpose, then repeat the numbered steps above to complete the process.

 ```shell
    # To change the placement back to the managed cluster named managed1
    $ export CHANGE_PLACEMENT_PATCH_FILE="patch-return-placement-to-managed1.yaml"